Investing in Startups Without Being Wealthy

 The company claims it has more than 250,000 investors, with more than 150 companies successfully funded.

 When you sign up for an account on SeedInvest, you are presented with a list of companies seeking money.
-Many companies are open to receiving investments from anyone, but some require large investments ($20,000 or more) and are open only to accredited investors who had an income exceeding $200,000 in each of the past two years.
+Many companies are open to receiving investments from anyone, but some require large investments and are open only to accredited investors who had an income exceeding $200,000 in each of the past two years.

 You are provided with a “pre-money valuation” as well as the total value of funds being sought and the amount already raised.
 Each company has its own minimum investment requirement and a time by which the money needs to be raised.